lake-wg/authz/draft-selander-lake-authz.md

 ## Device (U) {#device}

 To authenticate to V, the device (U) runs EDHOC in the role of Initiator with authentication credential CRED_U, for example, an X.509 certificate or a CBOR Web Token (CWT, {{RFC8392}}).
-CRED_U need not be carried to V in EDHOC and can be provisioned to V over a non-constrained network, see bottom of {{fig-protocol}}.
+CRED_U may, for example, be carried in ID_CRED_I of EDHOC message_3 or be provisioned to V over a non-constrained network, see bottom of {{fig-protocol}}.

-U also needs to identify itself to W, this identifier is denoted by ID_U.
+U also needs to identify itself to W, this device identifier is denoted by ID_U.
 The purpose of ID_U is for W to be able to determine if the device with this identifier is authorized to enroll with V. ID_U may be a reference to CRED_U, like ID_CRED_I in EDHOC (see {{Section 3.5.2 of I-D.ietf-lake-edhoc}}), or a device identifier from a different name space, such as EUI-64 identifiers.

 U is also provisioned with information about W: